javiistacks/tech-Blog/README.md

 `👨🏽‍💻Open in Integrated Terminal`

-To Run application while in the developer folder type
+To Run application while in the tech-Blog folder type
 ```
 npm start
 ```